 receiving a blow to the head, including colliding with another swimmer or when plunging head-frist into a breaking wave or shallow water

-any trauma situation where the victim stays unconscious or you have any doubt
+any trauma situation where the victim stays unconscious, is not fully alert or you have any doubt

 Reasons why a person might become unconscious or semi-conscious